 - Aboriginal Community Controlled Organisations must be engaged and resourced in exit planning for all Aboriginal children and young people in care services and to provide services for Aboriginal and Torres Strait Islander care-leavers.

-Further recommendations are outlined in our submission to the inquiry that draw on findings from our Justice Solutions to New Zealand in 2019 and the United States in 2017.
+Further recommendations are outlined in our submission to the inquiry that draw on findings from our Justice Solutions tours to New Zealand in 2019 and the United States and parts of Europe in 2017.